My name is Eric Johnson. I live in Boulder, Colorado.

 Discover and present things about the world using analytic methods.

 This site will be focused on applications related to data science.
 Right now though the content is more typically numerical analysis.
 First I have a bunch of algorithms, proofs, and interesting problems to post related to numerical PDEs, linear algebra and dynamics.

-Python: a very useful programming language!
-I like to use Python for Machine Learning applications and for code that needs to scale well.
+Python: An incredibly useful programming language!
+I use Python for everything including Machine Learning applications, utilities, for talking to MySQL and for any code that needs to scale well.

-Matlab: an excellent program for doing work with vectors and matrices.
+Matlab: an excellent package for doing work with vectors and matrices.
 My graduate work was written in Matlab - so it is one of the languages I am most comfortable using.